andrew/ultimate-awesome/README.md

 - [awesome-europython2015](https://github.com/Friz-zy/awesome-europython2015) - Materials from europython2015.
 - [awesome-ios-files-productivity](https://github.com/goerz/awesome-ios-files-productivity) - A curated list of iOS Apps that use Modern File Management.
 - [awesome-circom](https://github.com/iamsahu/awesome-circom) - A curated list of awesome resources for learning and programming with Circom.
-- [awesome-LLM-AIOps](https://github.com/Jun-jie-Huang/awesome-LLM-AIOps) - A list of awesome academic researches and industrial materials about Large Language Model (LLM) and Artificial Intelligence for IT Operations (AIOps).
 - [awesome-email-marketing](https://github.com/LLazyEmail/awesome-email-marketing) - ✉️ An awesome list of resources for email marketing.
 - [awesome-artificial-intelligence-ethics](https://github.com/marikyu7/awesome-artificial-intelligence-ethics) - An (awesome) list of content reltated to Artificial Intelligence Ethics.
 - [awesome-codejam-resources](https://github.com/mcgill-ecsess/awesome-codejam-resources) - 💫 A curated list of pattern recognition resources for CodeJam 2019.